Chilblains, Boils, and Carbuncles: Three Painful Skin Problems

 - Avoid smoking, since nicotine constricts blood vessels.

-Staphylococcus aureus may lives peacefully on the skin without causing problems.
+Staphylococcus aureus may live peacefully on the skin without causing problems.
 It's a common cause of skin infections, however, including boils and carbuncles.

 Boils and Carbuncles